Coronavirus Update: Wednesday 20 May 2020

 We realise that the extraordinary circumstances caused by the COVID-19 virus will be making some of you anxious.
 If you are feeling very unwell, either mentally or physically, you should seek medical advice via NHS 111 or your GP.
 You can find other important safeguarding information and tips for managing your mental well-being here

-IMPORTANT EXAMINATION INFORMATION
+IMPORTANT EXAMINATION (AND FORMAL ASSESSMENT) INFORMATION

 Has the government released a statement yet on the alternative arrangements that will be put into place following the cancellation of exams (and other formal assessments) in summer 2020 ?